 The Road Deficit

-Currently, fuel tax raises around $10 billion a year.
-Thus, if the $17 billion road deficit were to be recovered by raising fuel tax, it would have to nearly triple, from 38 cents per litre to almost $1.
+Currently, fuel tax raises around $11.6 billion a year.
+Thus, if the $23.8 billion road deficit were to be recovered by raising fuel tax, it would have to more than triple, from 41 cents per litre to about $1.25.
 But as we have explained, this figure for the road deficit is only a minimum.
 If all of the various externalities were included, and the revenue more carefully analysed, the difference would be much greater.
 Petrol would have to be priced at over $3 per litre if the full cost were charged to motorists.

 In truth, the double standard persists because Australia is still a car-dependent society, and planners reinforce this in their decision making despite popular feeling to the contrary.
 Regardless of whether the cost burden is ‘financial’ or merely ‘economic’, as long as it’s borne by government rather than our own hip pockets, it remains invisible unless it’s pointed out to people.
 And when it is, it’s usually by powerful defenders of the road lobby status quo, who can appeal to the fact that cars are, after all, quite costly to own and operate, which makes rip-off yarns so believable even if they’re not true.